Want to swap out your heavy tent for a hammock, but concerned that it might cause back pain?

 2) Pillow Up

-Use a pillow (or clothes jammed into a stuff sack when camping) for your neck when you sleep.
-You may think that you don’t need something to help support your neck and head when held in midair by fabric and cords, but you feel the absence quickly in a hammock.
+Use a pillow (or clothes stuffed into a stuff sack) for your neck when you sleep.
+You might think you don’t need something to support your neck and head when held in midair by fabric and cords, but you will quickly feel the absence of one when sleeping in a hammock.

 3) Lie Diagonally

 Sleeping diagonally in your hammock creates more space and allows you to stretch out enough for your muscles to relax.
-Lying this way also reduces the “droop” in the curve of the fabric.
+This also reduces the “droop” in the curve of the fabric.

 4) Use a Mat or Underquilt

 Lay out your ground mat or underquilt in the hammock.
-This will lend more support and a cushioning layer of soft foam or fabric between your body and the material.
+This provides more support and a cushioning layer of soft foam or fabric between your body and the material.

 5) Under-Knee Support

-Are you tempted to try a hammock out on your next trip?
+Are you tempted to try hammock camping on your next trip?
 Or have you decided to stick with your tent?
 Did we miss anything?
 Let us know in the comments below!